yeibercano/Galactic-Dragons/README.md

 ## Usage

-> Some usage instructions
+> Non register users can watch featured films
+> Register users can:
+> submit their videos for peer review
+> vote on films that will be featured

 ## Requirements

-- Node 0.10.x
+- Node/Express
-- Redis 2.6.x
+- Bcrypt
+- Json Web Tokens
-- Postgresql 9.1.x
+- Neo4j
-- etc
+- GrapheneDB
-- etc
+- AWS S3

 ## Development